inclement/inclem.net/content/pages/about.rst

 I am a software engineer currently based in Cambridge, UK.
 Contact me at `alexander@inclem.net <mailto:alexander@inclem.net>`_.

+I was previously (up to mid-2018) a postgraduate student then postdoc in theoretical physics at the University of Bristol.
 My academic publications and other activities include:

 Scientific Publications
 ~~~~~~~~~~~~~~~~~~~~~~~